docker/docs/datacenter/dtr/2.1/guides/repos-and-images/delete-an-image.md

 ---
+description: Learn how to delete images from your repositories on Docker Trusted Registry.
+keywords: docker, registry, repository, delete, image
 title: Delete an image
-description: Learn how to delete images from your repositories on Docker Trusted Registry.
-keywords:
-- docker, registry, repository, delete, image
 ---

 To delete an image, go to the **DTR web UI**, and navigate to the image